Rohitkuru/ec2-start-stop/README.md

 Program comes with config file(ec2-details)  , which has following options to configure (Sample availble)

-instances -> Please provide "user friendly" name to instance and unique "instance-id" , separated by each line region_name -> Please provide region name where ec2 machines are hosted (e.g. us-east-1) IAM ROLE ACCESS -> NO more action require if access will be maintain by IAM ROLE.
+instances -> Please provide "user friendly" name to instance and unique "instance-id" , separated by each line. region_name -> Please provide region name where ec2 machines are hosted (e.g. us-east-1) IAM ROLE ACCESS -> NO more action require if access will be maintain by IAM ROLE.